BioImage-Archive/bia-integrator/bia-converter-light/README.md

 ## Description
-This sub-package creates actual images for image representations.
+This sub-package creates image representations *and* actual images associated with the representations.
 It is named *bia-converter-light* because it only converts one file reference per image representation.
 Whereas the upcoming *bia-converter* sub-package will be able to handle more complex conversion including creation of multichannel images and multi-slice images from multiple file references per image representation.

-The input is an image representation uuid.
-The API/disk is queried for the image representation object, and value of the `use_type` field determines the image created:
-1. INTERACTIVE_DISPLAY: creates an ome.zarr image from the *first* file reference in the image representation
-2. THUMBNAIL: creates a 256x256 .png image from the INTERACTIVE_DISPLAY image
-3. STATIC_DISPLAY: creates a 512x512 .png image from the INTERACTIVE_DISPLAY image

-Note that the STATIC_DISPLAY and THUMBNAIL images can only be created after creation of the INTERACTIVE_DISPLAY image.

 ## Setup